skjsjhb/saucers/README.md

 use saucers::webview::Webview;

 fn main() {
-    // Create a collector to help freeing up resources.
+    // Create an app to manage the event cycle.
-    // The collector must be kept to live longer than all `App`s and `Webview`s.
+    // The app returns a collector which must be kept to live longer than all `App`s and `Webview`s.
-    // It detects leaks internally and gives a panic when dropped incorrectly. let cc = Collector::new();
+    // It detects leaks internally and gives a panic when dropped incorrectly. let (app, cc) = App::new(AppOptions::new("saucer"));

-    // Create an app to manage the event cycle. let app = App::new(&cc, AppOptions::new("saucer"));

     // Customize webview behavior using a preference set. let mut prefs = Preferences::new(&app);